YuXiangLo/YuXiangLo.github.io/github.io/src/data/about.md

 # Family Background

 I live in Taipei, Taiwan.
-My father is a police officer, and I never totally know what my mom's work is.
-It's kind of like a consultant, but not **really a consultant**.
+My father is a police officer.
+As for my mom, I actually don't know what exaxtly my mom's work is.
+It's kind of like a consultant, but **not really a consultant**.
+I also have a brother working at Tainan, Taiwan now.
 He's a bit portly, incredibly funny, and an exceptionally good brother.
 I miss him sometimes.
 Hope he's thriving in his endeavors there.

 # Fun facts